Sarawak Uprising of 1836: Aftermath

 James was able to put an end to the Datu Patinggi Ali-led uprising with the help of his powerful cannons and skillful military strategies.
 As a return for his accomplishments, Pengiran Muda Hashim signed a contract on 24 September 1841, giving Brooke the position of Rajah of Sarawak and land from the westernmost point of Sarawak, Tanjung Datu, to the Samarahan river.
 On 18 September 1842, Sultan Omar Ali Saifuddin II made this appointment official.
 In exchange, Brooke agreed to keep Sarawak's traditions and religion intact, to give the Sultan an annual tribute of $2,500, and to refrain from separating Sarawak from Brunei without the Sultan's permission.
-The Sultan made a serious political error in appointing Brooke, but the Englishman had the support of the Royal Navy.
+The Sultan erred politically in appointing Brooke, but the Englishman had the support of the Royal Navy.